Ship emissions

 Although Californian waters fall within the North American ECA designated under MARPOL Annex VI, the state continues to apply its own low sulphur fuel regulations, the California Air Resource Board (CARB) Ocean-Going Vessel (OGV) Fuel Regulation.
 Ships operating within 24nm of California’s coastline are therefore subject to two separate sets sulphur emission regulations.

-While both regulations specify a sulphur limit of 0.10%, the CARB OGV Fuel Regulation requires that the fuel also meet the specifications for distillate grades (marine gas oil or marine diesel oil) and does not permit compliance via exhaust gas scrubbers.
-Additional information is available via the CARB OGV Fuel Regulation website and a detailed comparison of the two set of regulations that apply in Californian waters can be found in CARB’s Marine Notices 2020-1 and 2020-2.
+While both regulations specify a sulphur limit of 0.10%, the CARB OGV Fuel Regulation requires that the fuel also meet the specifications for distillate grades (marine gas oil or marine diesel oil) and does not permit compliance via exhaust gas cleaning systems.
+However, certain alternative fuels are accepted as compliant with the Regulation, including natural gas, propane, ethanol, methanol, hydrogen, electricity, and energy supplied through fuel cells.
+Additional information is available via the CARB OGV Fuel Regulation website and a detailed comparison of the two set of regulations that apply in Californian waters can be found in CARB’s Marine Notices 2025-1, 2020-2 and 2020-1.